 You clearly want many subscribers, but you don't need those who are inactive and don't engage with your emails.
 Therefore, you should classify your customers that will improve your email statistics, especially since you won't be wasting your emails.

-Depending on how often you’re sending emails, you might be able to remove inactive users faster.
+Depending on how often you're sending emails, you might be able to remove inactive users faster.
 If you remove them, you would not fall into spam conditions.
+To avoid spam conditions and maintain email deliverability, consider using an SPF record checker to ensure the accuracy of your SPF records, along with removing inactive users from your email list.

 Find the right time to send an email